Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Z18 Origin, Ninths Substructure, and Anomaly Consistency

+The chain VLQs of Sec.~\ref{sec:messengers} are vectorlike under $\Z_{18}$ in the assignment of Ref.~\cite{UFP} and therefore do not contribute to the anomaly sums; the residues in Eq.~\eqref{eq:anomaly-residues} arise entirely from the SM fermion charges fixed by the flavor texture.
+The explicit numerical computation of $(A_3,A_2,A_{\rm grav})$ is given in Appendix~\ref{app:anomaly}.

 In a minimal UV completion, the chain has $N_{\rm site}=4$ sites carrying $\Z_9$ charges $(0,8,6,2)$, connected by $N_{\rm hop}=3$ links with hop charges $(1,2,4)$.
 All four sites are new heavy vectorlike messenger pairs $D_a+\bar{D}_a$ ($a=1,2,3,4$) with masses $M_a\sim\Lambda$; the SM right-handed quarks $d_{R,j}$ couple to $D_1$ and the SM left-handed doublets $q_{L,i}$ couple to $D_4$ via endpoint Yukawa operators~\cite{UFP}.
 Integrating out all four VLQ pairs at tree level generates the FN operators in Eq.~\eqref{eq:FN-op}, with the number of hops $n_a$ of each type determining the suppression exponent.
-These messengers also enter the anomaly sums in Eq.~\eqref{eq:anomaly}, and their $\Z_{18}$ charges must be chosen to satisfy the anomaly-cancellation conditions jointly with the SM fermions.